callum-hart/immutable-styles/README.md

 - **Description:**

-...Takes the object returned from `createStyle` and turns it into CSS.
+  Takes the object returned from `createStyle` and turns it into CSS.

 - **Parameters:**
   - `styles`: The result returned from `createStyle`.
 - **Returns:**

-...Semantic CSS (version 2.1 and up).
+  Semantic CSS (version 2.1 and up).

 ## FAQ